Juliusc01/commit-min/README.md

 (First make sure you are in the repo, if you are using our test repo run :cd .. ; cd hellogitworld/) For example, in our test repo:

-echo "hi" >> README.txt ; git add . ; git commit -m "This is a test commit"
+echo "//this is a comment" >> src/main/java/com/github/App.java ; git add . ; git commit -m "This is a test commit"

 Now, when you try to commit, our script will be run.
 Type "y" to continue, then type the name of a test you want to run our program against.
 For the test repo, try
 AppTest#testApp

-commit-min will run on this test, and:
+commit-min will run on this test, and output the minimized file with respect to the test, getting rid of any unnecessary lines.

-INSERT END BEHAVIOR HERE
+The full test example (insert correct path): git clone https://github.com/Juliusc01/commit-min ; git clone https://github.com/jaleum/hellogitworld ; cd commit-min ; ./commit-min-install /INSERTPATHHERE/hellogitworld/ ; cd .. ; cd hellogitworld/ ; echo "//this is a comment" >> src/main/java/com/github/App.java ; git add . ; git commit -m "This is a test commit"
+Type y, then type AppTest#testApp

+Check the log file in hellogitworld/ to see the results